Brielle28/Speech-to-text/README.md

+# SpeechFlow 🎤✨
-# Speech-to-Text Web Application 🗣️➡️📝
+**Beautiful Speech-to-Text Application with Multi-Language Support**

-A real-time speech-to-text web application that allows users to convert spoken words into text with ease.
-This project integrates microphone access, speech recognition, and a simple user interface to provide an interactive transcription experience.
+A modern, responsive web application that converts speech to text in real-time with stunning visual design, multi-language support, and professional-grade features.
+Built with React and powered by the Web Speech API.

 ## Table of Contents 📚
 1. [About](#about)